paradigmxyz/reth/book/installation/build-for-arm-devices.md

 3. **Community Discussions:** Search online ARM and Linux forums for insights into virtual memory limitations of specific boards.

+### Additional Context

+According to MDBX documentation, changing this upper bound, which dictates the maximum size the database can reach, is a costly operation.
+Therefore, a reasonably large value was chosen.
+Given that the upper bound is currently set to 4TB, the assumption was that growth to 3TB might occur relatively soon.
+If the upper bound size is set to only 342GB, then "reth" cannot store more than 342GB of data, which is insufficient for a full sync.

+It's worth noting that on x86_64 architecture, there is a 48-bit address space divided in half between user space and the kernel, providing each with 128TB of address space.
+In contrast, AArch64 architecture features a user space address space of 512GB and a kernel address space of 256TB.

+Some newer versions of ARM architecture offer support for Large Virtual Address space, but enabling this requires running with a 64KB page size.
+The specifics of how to enable this functionality might vary.

 ### Additional Resources

 - [ARM developer documentation](https://developer.arm.com/documentation/ddi0406/cb/Appendixes/ARMv4-and-ARMv5-Differences/System-level-memory-model/Virtual-memory-support)